McLarenAppliedTechnologies/chronon/README.md

 |:---------------------------|
 | When ``set_flow`` is called using the ``sequence`` argument, the flow is reset, ignoring any specific links previously defined.      |

+Note that it is possible to define several parallel flows that will never intersect within the same process manager.
+In this scenario, it's mandatory to declare the initial process for each user explicitly.

 ### Instantiating an Event Manager

 Once all the processes are defined, an `EventManager` must be created for managing the simulation execution: